SatelCreative/spylib/docs/oauth.md

 particular to record the offline and online tokens in your app's database.
 They can be synchronous or asynchronous functions taking the storename and the token as arguments.

+The `install_init_path` is used to set the path for initiating the OAuth process.
+It has a default value `/shopify/auth`. <br>
+The `callback_path` is used to set the callback path once user has accepted the permissions required by installing the app.
+It has a default value  `/callback`. <br>
+The `path_prefix` applies to both `install_init_path` and `callback_path` and it's empty by default. <br>
+With the example above the URL to install the app will be `https://my.app.com/api/install_path` and the callback URL will be `https://my.app.com/api/callback_path`